w3c/wai-website/pages/about/groups/task-forces/pronunciation.md

 ## Overview of the spoken presentation work

-* [Pronunciation overview](https://www.w3.org/WAI/pronunciation/) &mdash; an overview of W3C’s overall pronunciation technique
+* [Pronunciation overview](https://www.w3.org/WAI/pronunciation/) &mdash; an overview of W3C’s pronunciation technique
 * [Pronunciation video](https://ln.sync.com/dl/10e1a9c60/92faztk9-he4wbve6-twt5jp3h-zuh6brfd) &mdash; a technical demonstration of approaches for controlling pronunciation in spans of web content where uniform markup can make a difference

 ## Current work